jones58/right-to-city/README.md

 - Used the WCAG Contrast checker extension to check the contrast of colours on the site.
 The only issues were with the embedded Google map, for which there is a "view larger map" option for those who need it.

 - I wasn't happy with using alerts for popups on submit, so I looked into other options.
 Rather than creating a new component, I opted to use the [SweetAlert2](https://sweetalert2.github.io/) library.
+I used it to display a success message on form submission, and error messages for the form validation.

 ## How to run it: